Headlight flashing: Uses

-Headlight flashing may constitute aggressive driving, and can be used in an attempt to intimidate others into speeding or otherwise driving unsafely.
+Headlight flashing may sometimes play a part in aggressive driving, and can be used in an attempt to intimidate others into speeding or otherwise driving unsafely.
+Headlight flashing may also indicate protest or celebration of an event or political position.

 Some drivers attempt to communicate "I will continue my current behavior!" when flashing their headlights.
 For example, if such a driver flashes his or her headlights while slowing down, they intend to communicate to another driver who is waiting to merge in traffic: "Go on, I will let you merge!"
 On the other hand, if such a driver keeps his or her current speed and flashes headlights, they intend to communicate "Stay back, I am not slowing down!"

-Headlight flashing may also indicate protest or celebration of an event or political position.

-Motorcycle headlamp modulators automatically oscillate the intensity of the headlamp in an effort to make the motorcycle more conspicuous to other drivers.

 Effectiveness and ambiguity

 Headlight flashing as an effective mode of driver communication has been questioned, and researchers have found the ability of drivers to communicate with one another is about the same as the communication abilities among insects.

 Flashed headlamps can have ambiguous or contradictory meanings, with no way for the observing driver to tell for sure what the flashing driver is trying to say.
-It may mean, for example, that the flashing driver intends to yield the right of way, or instead that he intends to take it.
+It may mean, for example, that the flashing driver intends to yield the right of way, or instead that they intend to take it.
 Misinterpretation of the flashing driver's intent can cause crashes.